obsidianjulua/juliaML/CODE_OF_CONDUCT.md

 # Code of Conduct

-"input is input" or "Input is not always Input" use intruction or in-put::in-struct-in.
+"input is input" or "Input is not always Input" use instruction or in-put::in-struct-in.